wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 #### Latency estimates for individual API invocations in the performance-critical path

 The performance analyzer tool displays the estimated latency for each API invocation in the performance-critical path as a banner next to the API invocation in the low-code diagram, as shown below.
-The Performance Analyzer tool derives these estimates based on the user count range that you have selected.
+The Performance Analyzer tool derives these estimates based on the user count range that is indicated on the low-code editor, as a bar with the summarized overall performance estimates for each resource function.

 ![Latency estimates for API Invocations in the performce-critical path](../assets/img/references/performance-analysis/latency-estimates-api-invocation.png){.cInlineImage-threeQuarter}